a-camarillo/resume/resume_camarillo.typ

   #list(
     marker: [•],
     indent: 0.5em,
-    [Implented a modified Model Reference Adaptive Controller(MRAC) for control of an inverted pendulum system, improving the system's response to input and disturbances.], [Benchmarked implemented controller performance against traditional MRAC and PID controllers through simulations in MATLAB/Simulink.]
+    [Implemented a modified Model Reference Adaptive Controller(MRAC) for control of an inverted pendulum system, improving the system's response to input and disturbances.], [Benchmarked implemented controller performance against traditional MRAC and PID controllers through simulations in MATLAB/Simulink.]